 Located behind the Rijksmuseum the ‘I AMSTERDAM’ letters represent a statement of inclusion for all who reside in the city, no matter who they are or where they come from.
 The letters just like the travellers who visit them move around the city too, so who know where they could pop up next.

-Of course there are plenty more things to do and see in this beautiful city, but these are definitely my top suggestions for your jaunt to the Dam.
+Of course there are plenty more things to do and see in this beautiful city, but these are definitely my top 9 things you must do in Amsterdam on your next jaunt to the Dam.

 Have you been?
 Where do you love in Amsterdam?
 Let me know in the comments box below.